vectorgrp/sil-kit-adapters-tap/adaptive/readme-sub-sections/interaction_with_CANoe_and_SIL_Kit.md

   Network: "silkit_network"
 ```

 **Important**: The "Name" of the "EthernetControllers" in the YAML file must match the pattern "CANoeEthNetworkName/CANoeSimulationPortName".
-The value given at "Network" needs to match the network name which has been set for Vector SIL Kit Adapter TAP as well.
+The value given at "Network" needs to match the network name which has been set for SIL Kit Adapter TAP as well.
 To check the names of the Simulation Ports in CANoe, go to the `Hardware` tab and select `Port Configuration`:

 ![Port Configuration](../images/PortConfiguration.png)